mittwald/kube-httpcache/README.md

 | Ingress |----->| Varnish |----->| Application |
 +---------+      +---------+      +-------------+
 ```

+The Varnish controller needs the following prerequisites to run:

+- A [Go-template](https://golang.org/pkg/text/template/) that will be used to generate a [VCL](https://varnish-cache.org/docs/trunk/users-guide/vcl.html) configuration file
+- An application [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) that will be used as backend for the Varnish controller
+- A Varnish [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) that will be used as frontend for the Varnish controller
+- If RBAC is enabled in your cluster, you'll need a ServiceAccount with a role that grants `WATCH` access to the `endpoints` resource in the respective namespace

+After starting, the Varnish controller will watch the configured Varnish service's endpoints and application service's endpoints; on startup and whenever these change, it will use the supplied VCL template to generate a new Varnish configuration and load this configuration at runtime.

+The controller does not ship with any preconfigured configuration; the upstream connection and advanced features like load balancing are possible, but need to be configured in the VCL template supplied by you.

+## High-Availability mode

 It can run in high avalability mode using multiple Varnish and application pods.